 Inspired Forward is an Amazon Affiliate partner, as well as an affiliate partner with other bloggers and affiliate programs.
 We may receive a commission from products purchased through affiliate links in this post.

-If there was ever a sure-fire formula to feeling shitty about yourself, it would be starting something good – working towards your goals – and then quitting.
+If there was ever a sure-fire formula to feeling shitty about yourself, it would this: start something good—like working towards your goals—and then ending up quitting.

 Nobody wants to be a quitter.

-I’m not talking about people who smoke or do drugs or other terrible vices that nobody should do – I’m talking about the things in life that make life worth living.
-Things that make life vibrant and awesome.
+I’m not talking about people who smoke or do drugs or other terrible vices that nobody should do—I’m talking about the things in life that make life worth living.
+Things that make life vibrant and amazing.

 Quitting is worse than never starting because of a few things:

 - You’ve had a taste of success and fulfillment from doing the thing, and now all you taste is the ash in your mouth from giving up.

 - People who have seen you doing the thing might now see you as a failure or a quitter—it’s not just self-image.
 It’s social image, too, even though I believe that social image shouldn’t matter for most things.

 - It eats away at your mind as something you should pick up again, but—